Distance From Vancouver to Horseshoe Bay Ferry

 BC Ferry Queen of Cowichan at Horseshoe Bay Ferry Terminal

-11. BC Ferries workers were busy directing traffic
+11. BC Ferries staff were busy directing traffic

 entering the ferry.